Consent Order vs Binding Financial Agreement

 - Must be in writing and signed by all parties.

-- Before signing, each party must have received independent legal advice from a legal practitioner about the effect of the agreement on their rights and the advantages and disadvantages of making the agreement.
+- Before signing, each party must receive independent legal advice from a lawyer.
+The advice must cover the agreement’s effect on their rights and the pros and cons of making the agreement.

-- A copy of the lawyer’s statement must be given to the other party or their lawyer.
+- A copy of the lawyer’s statement must go to the other party or their lawyer.

 - The agreement must not be terminated, and (if made before divorce) must contain a separation declaration if seeking to finalise property division after divorce.